LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-for-chat.md

 ## Setting up secure forms

-secure forms are configured by LivePerson.
-To enable this feature, please contact LivePerson[ customer support](https://z1-a.le.liveperson.net/a/new/) or your account team.
+Secure forms are configured by LivePerson.
+To enable this feature, please contact LivePerson customer support or your account team.
 Your LivePerson account team will work with you make the necessary adjustments to your account settings and configurations.

 ### Account setup